influxdata/docs-v2/content/v2.0/visualize-data/templates/view-template.md

 ### InfluxDB 2.0 OSS Metrics
-The InfluxDB 2.0 OSS Metrics dashboard shows a visual overview of some of the metrics available from the Local InfluxDB metrics endpoint located at `/metrics`.
+The InfluxDB 2.0 OSS Metrics dashboard shows a visual overview of some of the metrics available from the local InfluxDB metrics endpoint located at `/metrics`.
 It displays the following information:

 - Uptime